6 Smart Money Moves to Make with Your Return

 - Pay Down Debt

-If you have a large of amount of high interest revolving debt, AKA credit card debt, paying this balance down should be your priority.
+If you have a large amount of high interest revolving debt, AKA credit card debt, paying this balance down should be your priority.
 Credit card interest rates average at about 16% and many can be much higher.
 These accumulated interest fees can get out of control quickly hurting your credit and creating a stressful burden.
 By using that tax refund as a lump sum payment, you could be saving yourself $1,000’s of dollars in interest fees and boosting your credit score.
 If your credit card balance is not a current financial issue, pay down other forms of debt like student loans or car loans.
 Be sure to pay down debt with the highest interest rate first as that will save you the greatest amount of money in the long run.

 - Save for a Rainy Day... or Rainy 6 Months

-According to Bankrate’s latest Financial Security Index almost 30% of U.S. adults have no emergency fund.
-An emergency fund is a made up of highly liquid assets (usually cash) that are readily available for use in the event of an unexpected event such as the loss of a job or debilitating illness.
+According to Bankrate’s latest Financial Security Index, almost 30% of U.S. adults have no emergency fund.
+An emergency fund is made up of highly liquid assets (usually cash) that are readily available for use in the event of an unexpected event such as the loss of a job or debilitating illness.
 An emergency fund should contain enough money to cover between three and six months’ worth of expenses.
 If you are part of that 30% without an emergency fund, use at least a portion of your tax refund to start one and continue to contribute to that account until the three to six-month goal is met.

 - Save For Retirement